HOW-TO

 You should bring your computer to us if you see these specific signals:

-The Blue Screen of Death (BSOD): If your computer crashes to a blue screen with error codes like
+1. The Blue Screen of Death (BSOD): If your computer crashes constantly, it may be a deep-seated system corruption or hardware failure.